2021 EFL Cup final: Media coverage

 The match was televised live by Sky Sports on their Football and Main Event channels.
 Presenter Laura Woods was joined by pundits Michael Dawson, Micah Richards and Jamie Redknapp, with match commentary by Martin Tyler and Gary Neville.
 Free-to-air highlights were shown later in the evening on Quest.
 The match was shown in the United States on ESPN+, with coverage available in both English and Spanish.

 Radio commentaries were provided by BBC Radio and Talksport.
 John Murray and Chris Sutton were the BBC commentators; the match was broadcast on Radio 5 Live and the World Service and streamed via the BBC Sounds platform.
 The Talksport commentary team was made up of Sam Matterface, Stuart Pearce and Ally McCoist.
 Local stations BBC Radio London and BBC Radio Manchester also carried their own commentaries.

 Match

 Pre-match

 On 19 April 2021, it was announced that Tottenham Hotspur head coach José Mourinho had been sacked and replaced by former Tottenham player Ryan Mason as an interim manager until the end of the season, the youngest manager ever to manage in the EFL Cup Final at the age of 29 years old.
-Mason had played in Spurs' last League Cup final in 2015, which they lost 2–0 to Chelsea.
+Mason had played in Spurs' last League Cup final in 2015, which they lost 2–0 to Mourinho's Chelsea.